raymondumbas/Outfit-Tracker/documentation/ADR.md

 ### Clothing
 - Each piece of clothing will be it's own item containing a JSON type structure containing:
   - Name
+  - Date
   - Tags
-  - Date
   - Number of Fits
   - Frequency Worn
+  - Last Worn
-- Each item will be accessed with a key: NameNumber
+- Each item will be accessed with a key based on its itemNumber
-  - Name = lowercase, no spaces
-  - Number = based on the current itemNumber value

 ### Fits
 - Each fit will be it's own item containing a JSON type structure containing:
   - Name
+  - Date
   - Tags
-  - Date
+  - List of item keys that are in the fit
   - Frequency Worn
-  - List of item keys that are in the fit
+  - Last Worn
-- Each fit will be accessed with a key: "fit"NameNumber
+- Each fit will be accessed with a key: itemNumber
-  - "fit" = string literal
-  - Name = lowercase, no spaces
-  - Number = based on the current itemNumber value

 ### Variables
 - itemNumber